 Because feral cats are not socialized to people, they are unadoptable as pets.
 In most shelters in the United States, unadoptable animals are euthanized.
-In fact, 70% of ALL cats that enter shelters are killed there, according to the most reliable data available.
-That number jumps to close to 100% for feral cats.
+In fact, 70 percent of all cats that enter shelters are killed there, according to the most reliable data available.
+That number jumps to close to 100 percent for feral cats.

 Does the Feral Cat Coalition relocate or remove feral cats?

 No. We do not advocate relocation or removal of feral cats.
 We lend humane traps for the purpose of humane TNR only.
 Feral cats can live healthy lives in their outdoor homes; the best thing you can do to help them is to TNR.
+Relocating cats often leads to the cat dying from lack of shelter, food, and water.
 If you wish to remove feral cats, please contact your local animal control agency.

 I found a litter of feral kittens.
 What do I do?